timescale/docs.timescale.com-content/tutorials/tutorial-use-timescale-prometheus-grafana.md

-# Tutorial: Using TimescaleDB, Prometheus, and Grafana to visualize long-term metrics data
+# Tutorial: Using TimescaleDB, Prometheus, and Grafana to Visualize Long-Term Metrics Data

 This is the second part of our tutorial on how to use TimescaleDB, Prometheus, and Grafana to store and analyze long-term metrics data.
 In the